zimmermannlowbrass/python-p4-building-post-patch-delete-api/README.md

 )

-I know what you're thinking: how could we possibly delete this illuminating review of "All lawyer as teacher world any?"
+I know what you're thinking: how could we possibly delete this illuminating review of "All lawyer as teacher world any"?
 How will anyone know that "Republican help young large treatment note"?

 Alas, we need to make sure our API works.
 Change the request method to `DELETE`